genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/user-input-field.md

 The behavior and functionality of the input field is defined by the active chat type.
 {: .overview}

-> Exp: The **upload icon** will appear only on live chats and only if was enabled by configuration.
+> e.g., The **upload icon** will appear only on live chats and only if was enabled by configuration.

 ## Available features
 - Typing and sending messages